olchui428/isom3000h-project/README.md

 <TODO: add description>

 <TODO: if use Tokens, include description about ERC20 or ERC721>
+Since every certificate is in form of an NFT, the NFT contracts will be implemented based on the ERC721 token.

 Types are defined in and imported from the [`contracts/types/`](contract/contracts/types) directory.